-10.7.2 TRUBY KING (1858-1938)
+Truby King (1858 - 1938)

 Sir (or Dr, as he preferred to be known) Truby King was born in New Plymouth in 1858.
-He studied medicine in Edinburgh, where he graduated in 1886, and then spent two more years studying for his B.Sc in Public Health.
+He studied medicine in Edinburgh, where he graduated in 1886 and then spent two more years studying for his B.Sc in Public Health.
 With his Scottish wife, Isabella, he returned to New Zealand in 1887 where he was appointed medical superintendent at Wellington General Hospital and then, in 1989, of Seacliffe Asylum in Dunedin.
 His subsequent career was busy and varied, including involvement in the fields of psychological medicine, medical jurisprudence, alcoholism, nutrition and child care.
 He was noted for his innovation and ability to span fields of knowledge.
 For instance, from his interest in agricultural science and the feeding of plants and animals, he developed theories on the parallels between good animal nutrition and good nutrition for children.

 In 1907, Truby and Isabella King co-founded the Society for the Health of Women and Children, which soon became known as the 'Plunket Society' from the name of its first patron, Lady Plunket, wife of the Governor General.
 It became the Royal New Zealand Society for the Health of Women and Children after receiving a royal charter in 1916.
-The adherence to routine.
+The Society's aim was to reduce high infant mortality rate through the promotion of breastfeeding, domestic hygiene and strict adherence to routine.
 King wrote a number of frequently reprinted publications on these subjects.
 Plunket Society clinics and 'Karitane' hospitals were opened throughout New Zealand and, in due course, in other Commonwealth countries.